 Swarthmore is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,211 people and two constituent neighborhoods, Swarthmore is the 222nd largest community in Pennsylvania.
-Swarthmore has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Swarthmore was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Swarthmore home prices are not only among the most expensive in Pennsylvania, but Swarthmore real estate also consistently ranks among the most expensive in America.

 Swarthmore is a decidedly white-collar borough, with fully 93.93% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Swarthmore is a borough of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Swarthmore who work in teaching (14.96%), management occupations (14.19%), and healthcare (9.36%).

 Of important note, Swarthmore is also a borough of artists.
 Swarthmore has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Swarthmore’s character.

 Also of interest is that Swarthmore has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 12.58% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.